 This section describes our three main data sources: national accounts data, foreign affiliates statistics, and balance of payments data.
-All the data sources, references and step-by-step computations are described in a detailed manner in Appendix A (national accounts and foreign affiliate statistics) and B (balance of payments data); here we focus on the main conceptual and practical issues.
+All the data sources, references and step-by-step computations are described in a detailed manner in the Replication Guide Section A (national accounts and foreign affiliate statistics) and B (balance of payments data); here we focus on the main conceptual and practical issues.